dlens/mortgage/README.md

-# mortgage
+# Mortgage
-A simple mortgage savings calculator visualization
+A simple mortgage savings calculator visualization.
+How much will paying extra each month save you?